 - Hubs, Ethernet, etc. device is used in this layer.

 - This layer comes under the category of Hardware Layers (since the hardware layer is responsible for all the physical connection establishment and processing too).

 - It provides an important aspect called Modulation, which is the process of converting the data into radio waves by adding the information to an electrical or optical nerve signal.

-- It also provides Switching mechanism wherein data packets can be forward from one port (sender port) to the leading destination port.
+- It also provides a Switching mechanism wherein data packets can be forwarded from one port (sender port) to the leading destination port.

 Physical Topology or Network Topology is the Geographical Representation of Linking devices.
 Following are the four types of physical topology-

 - Mesh Topology: In a mesh topology, each and every device should have a dedicated point-to-point connection with each and every other device in the network.
 Here there is more security of data because there is a dedicated point-to-point connection between two devices.
 Mesh Topology is difficult to install because it is more complex.

 - Star Topology: In star topology, the device should have a dedicated point-to-point connection with a central controller or hub.
 Star Topology is easy to install and reconnect as compared to Mesh Topology.
 Star Topology doesn’t have Fault Tolerance Technique.

 - Bus Topology: In a bus topology, multiple devices are connected through a single cable that is known as backbone cable with the help of tap and drop lines.
 It is less costly as compared to Mesh Topology and Star Topology.
 Re-connection and Re-installation are difficult.

 - Ring Topology: In a ring topology, each device is connected with repeaters in a circle-like ring that’s why it is called Ring Topology.
 In Ring Topology, a device can send the data only when it has a token, without a token no device can send the data, and a token is placed by Monitor in Ring Topology.